tsedio/tsed/docs/docs/templating.md

 ::: tip

-Like Express.js or Koa.js, @@View@@ decorator use `express.response.locals` or `koa.context.state` to populate data before rendering the template.
+Like Express.js or Koa.js, @@View@@ decorator uses `express.response.locals` or `koa.context.state` to populate data before rendering the template.
 See [Locals](/docs/controllers.html#locals) decorator usage for more information.

 :::

 ### With render method

-It's also possible to render a views by injecting and using @@PlatformResponse@@ instance.
+It's also possible to render a view by injecting and using @@PlatformResponse@@ instance.

 <Tabs class="-code">
   <Tab label="EventCtrl.ts">